 If you’re a student who has already built up your credit score, you may want to consider a Chase credit card that lets you earn a higher rate of rewards.
 The Chase Freedom Unlimited® is extremely popular due to the fact cardholders can earn a flat 1.5 percent back for each dollar they spend, and it comes with no annual fee.

-You’ll earn an initial bonus when you spend $500 on your card within three months of account opening, which should be easy to do since that only works out to $167 per month for three months in a row.
-If you need to charge a large purchase and want to avoid interest for a limited time, you’ll get 15 months with zero percent APR on purchases and balance transfers.
-Just note that a 5 percent balance transfer fee applies (minimum of $5) for transferred balances, and that your interest rate will reset to a much higher variable rate once the introductory APR offer ends.
+You’ll earn an initial $150 bonus when you spend $500 on your card within three months of account opening, which should be easy to do since that only works out to $167 per month for three months in a row.
+If you need to charge a large purchase and want to avoid interest for a limited time, you’ll get 15 months with zero percent APR on purchases.
+Just note that your interest rate will reset to a much higher variable rate once the introductory APR offer ends.

 Best for debt consolidation

 - 0% intro APR for 15 months on purchases and balance transfers, followed by a variable APR of 16.49% – 25.24%

 - No balance transfer fees for transfers initiated within 60 days of account opening

 - No annual fee

 - Free access to your credit score